efrencodes/efrencodes/README.md

 **I build things for the web and drinking coffee** ☕

 Hey!
-I´m Efren Martinez,a **Frontend Engineer** in Queretaro, Mexico 🇲🇽 with more than 6 years of experiencie.
+I´m Efren Martinez a **Frontend Engineer** in Queretaro, Mexico 🇲🇽 with more than 6 years of experiencie.

 With experience in 💚 **Vue.js**, 💙 **React.js**, 💛 **JavaScript**.